Your Loved One’s Hospice Journey

 Hospice is a journey.
 It is a journey that has one destination.
 We all get one shot at dying and transitioning into our next destination.
 Hospice can help guide you and your love one on this last journey.

-This page was created and is managed in a small, local hometown in Wisconsin by a Hospice RN Case Manager with 7-years experience as a Hospice Nurse, and is a Certified Hospice & Palliative Nurse (CHPN).
+This page was created and is managed in a small, local hometown in Wisconsin by a Nurse with 10+ years experience as a Hospice Nurse, and is a Certified Hospice & Palliative Nurse (CHPN).
 This website has no affiliation with any organization, no hospice agency affiliation, and there is no membership required to view this information.
 Hospice-101.com was created for you, the reader, to learn more about the basics of hospice.

 Click on the link below to learn even more about why this website was created.